Legal aspects of file sharing: Graduated response

 In a number of European countries attempts to implement a graduated response have led to court cases to establish under which circumstances an ISP may provide subscriber data to the content industry.
 In order to pursue those that download copyrighted material the individual committing the infringing must be identified.
 Internet users are often only identifiable by their Internet Protocol address (IP address), which distinguishes the virtual location of a particular computer.
 Most ISPs allocate a pool of IP addresses as needed, rather than assigning each computer a never-changing static IP address.
 Using ISP subscriber information the content industry has thought to remedy copyright infringement, assuming that the ISPs are legally responsible for the end user activity, and that the end user is responsible for all activity connected to his or hers IP address.

 In 2005 a Dutch court ordered ISPs in the Netherlands not to divulge subscriber information because of the way the Dutch content industry group had collected the IP addresses (Foundation v.
 UPC Nederland).
 According to Dutch law ISPs can only be ordered to provide personal subscriber data if it is plausible that an unlawful act occurred, and if it is shown beyond a reasonable doubt that the subscriber information will identify the person who committed the infringing act.
 In Germany court specifically considered the right to privacy and in March 2008 the German Federal Constitutional Court ruled that ISPs could only give out IP address subscription information in case of a "serious criminal investigation".
 The court furthermore ruled that copyright infringement did not qualify as a serious enough offense.
 Subsequently, in April 2008, the Bundestag (German parliament) approved a new law requiring ISPs to divulge the identity of suspected infringers who infringe on a commercial scale.
 Similarly, in Sweden, a controversial file sharing bill is awaiting the Riksdag’s approval.
 The law, which would enter into effect on 1 April 2009, would allow copyright holders to request the IP addresses and names of copyright infringement suspects in order to take legal action against them.
 The copyright holders, though, should present sufficient evidence of harm to justify the release of information regarding the Internet subscribers.
 In Italy, the courts established that criminal liability does not extend to file sharing copyrighted material, as long as it is not done for commercial gain.
 Ruling on a case involving a copyright holder who employed a third party to collect IP addresses of suspected copyright infringers, the Italian Data Protection Authority ruled in February 2008 that the systematic monitoring peer-to-peer activities for the purpose of detecting copyright infringers and suing them is prohibited.

 Germany

-In Germany, file sharing is illegal and even one copyrighted file downloaded through BitTorrent can trigger €1000 fines or more.
+In Germany, file sharing of copyrighted files, for example through peer-to-peer software like BitTorrent, is illegal.
+Internet service providers routinely transmit the identity of IP address owners to private lawyer firms who are then able to send "cease and desist" letters often demanding the offender to pay €1,000 fines or more.
 The GEMA also used to block many YouTube videos.